Katrina vanden Heuvel: Awards

 In June 1987, vanden Heuvel edited a special edition of The Nation, "Gorbachev's Soviet Union", which was awarded the New York University Olive Branch Award.

 Vanden Heuvel was awarded Planned Parenthood's Maggie Award for her 2003 article "Right-to-Lifers Hit Russia", a report on the anti-abortion movement in that country.
 She won the NYCLU's Callaway Prize for the Defense of the Right of Privacy and the American-Arab Anti-discrimination Committee's "Voices of Peace" award in 2003.

 Vanden Heuvel has also been recognized and granted awards by the Liberty Hill Foundation, the Correctional Association, and the Association for American-Russian Women.

 Personal life

 In 1988, vanden Heuvel married Stephen F. Cohen, a professor of Russian studies at Princeton University and later New York University.
-They were married by Presbyterian minister and peace activist William Sloane Coffin in a non-denominational ceremony.
-The couple had one daughter, Nicola, born in 1991.
+They were married by Congregationalist minister and peace activist William Sloane Coffin in a non-denominational ceremony.
+The couple have one daughter, Nicola, born in 1991.
 The family made their residence on the Upper West Side of Manhattan.
 Cohen died in September 2020.

 In the 2016 presidential election, vanden Heuvel praised Senator Bernie Sanders as "the realist we should elect".